avi-shatz/Modern-Digger/README.md

 # Modern-Digger

-## A Graphic rich 2d Adventure video game.
+## A Graphicly rich 2d Adventure video game.

 The monsters in the game implements some uniqe path finding algorithms to find the player in real time.